Taher-web-dev/OOP-school-library/README.md

    - Add new students or teachers.
    - Add new books.
-   - Save records of who borrowed a given book and when.
+   - Save records of who borrowed a given book .
-   - On exit from your app save all the data (books, people, and rentals) into JSON files.
-One per type of data you are storing and named accordingly (e.g. rentals.json)
-   - On startup of your app load all data from files.
-Remember to handle the case when one or more of the files are missing.

 ## Built With
 - Ruby